iiab/iiab/roles/maps/README.md

 maps_region_downloader: False
 ```

-Finalize this setting by reinstalling the `maps` role:
+Finalize the setting by reinstalling the `maps` role:

 ```
 cd /opt/iiab/iiab
-sudo ./runrole maps --reinstall
+sudo ./runrole --reinstall maps
 ```

 Once that completes, the Download and Delete buttons should be gone (for anybody who reloads http://box/maps or http://10.10.10.10/maps).